 This page contains references to products from one of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Affiliate Policy, visit this page.

-Since the overturning of the Professional and Amateur Sports Protection Act (PASPA), many states have reaped the rewards of legal sports betting, none more so than New Jersey.
+Since the overturning of the Professional and Amateur Sports Protection Act (PASPA) in 2018, many states have reaped the rewards of legal sports betting, but none more so than New Jersey.

 The Garden state, in fact, led the charge for the repeal of PASPA, which ended with SCOTUS siding in their favor.
 Shortly after that ruling, sports betting was legalized in New Jersey, and it has remained legal ever since.

 To say that it has been a success would be an understatement.
 New Jersey has grown to become the largest market for legal online sports betting in America and has consistently been the state reporting the highest handle.

 One reason for this success is its adoption of online betting early on alongside retail betting, which led many other states to replicate NJ’s model when legalizing sports betting.

 So sports bettors within the state should not only expect a highly competitive, regulated market but also the industry standard for online sports betting.

 Pros & Cons Of Betting On Sports In New Jersey

 - The state’s high level of competition guarantees a healthy marketplace.